ymniquet/eQuimageLab/src/equimagelab/docs/source/channels.rst

   - An empty string: Apply the operation to all channels.
   - A combination of "1", "2", "3" (or equivalently "R", "G", "B" for RGB images): Apply the operation to the first/second/third channel.
-  - "H": Apply the operation to the HSV/HSL hue (RGB, HSV and HSL images).
   - "V": Apply the operation to the HSV value (RGB, HSV and grayscale images).
   - "S": Apply the operation to the HSV saturation (RGB and HSV images).
   - "L'": Apply the operation to the HSL lightness (RGB, HSL and grayscale images).